ts4z/resume/README.md

 case LaTeX, because I learned my lesson about raw TeX a while ago.)

 I stole tscv.sty, as attributed in its comments.
 It works for me.
 I can't remember if I edited it.
+I got it from here: http://www.sudo.ws/todd/resume.html

 Finally, if you're poking around github repositories, please note that I'm not actually looking for a job.
 I just have possibly source code I want to make